 The I-405/SR 167 Corridor Master Plan includes new highway lanes, improved interchanges, express toll lanes, expanded transit service including bus rapid transit (BRT) and expanded vanpool programs .
 Other features, such as the SR 167 Express Toll Lanes Pilot Project , the SR 167 extension in Pierce County and the I-405 express toll lanes will connect the entire corridor with a system better equipped to manage traffic demands in the future.

-The first phase of I-405 express toll lanes is currently being constructed in the 17-mile stretch between NE 6th Street in Bellevue and I-5 in Lynnwood , with a planned opening date of mid-2015.
+The first phase of I-405 express toll lanes opened in September 2015 in the 17-mile stretch between Northeast 6th Street in Bellevue and I-5 in Lynnwood.

 Express toll lanes provide a choice